-The Department of Modern and Classical Languages offers two programs that lead to the Bachelor of Arts degree, French and Spanish, and two programs that lead to the Bachelor of Science in Education degree, French and Spanish.
-Additionally, minors are offered in French, German, and Spanish.
+The Department of Modern and Classical Languages offers the Bachelor of Arts degree with a major in French and Bachelor of Arts degree with a major in Spanish.
+Students may elect to follow either the Language and Culture Track or the Foreign Language Education Track in either degree program.
+Additionally, the department offers minors in French, German, and Spanish, and courses that satisfy the ESOL endorsement.

-The development of the understanding of at least one culture other than their own and communicative proficiency in the language of that culture is an essential element in the educational preparation for citizens who will live in the global society of the twenty-first century.
+The development of the understanding of at least one culture other than their own and communicative proficiency in the language of that culture is an essential element in the educational preparation for citizens who will live in the global society of the 21st century.
 Courses in five world languages, French, German, Japanese, Russian and Spanish, are offered in the Department of Modern and Classical Languages and focus on the acquisition of language skills and cultural knowledge that enable individuals to live or travel in a society where the language is spoken.
 Additionally, second language skills and cultural knowledge are advantageous to individuals who plan to pursue careers in business, health-related fields, social service and education agencies, law and law enforcement, science- or humanities-related fields in the other culture or their own.